sneha9231/Inspiration-Ideals-Chatbot/README.md

 - **Language Adaptation:**
   Updated the original 1917 text to be inclusive and relevant for today’s global audience.
 - **Technical Integration:**
-  Connected our content with Power Virtual Agents for seamless, real-time conversations.
+  Connected our content with Microsoft Copilot Studio for seamless, real-time conversations.

 ---